-When deploying to vSphere based cloud zones in Cloud Assembly, customization specifications can apply guest operating system settings at deployment time.
+When deploying to vSphere based cloud zones, customization specifications can apply guest operating system settings at deployment time.

 The customization specification must exist in vSphere, at the target that you deploy to.

 Edit the cloud template code directly.
 The following example points to a

 cloud-assembly-linux customization specification for a WordPress host on vSphere.

 resources: WebTier: type: Cloud.vSphere.Machine properties: name: wordpress cpuCount: 2 totalMemoryMB: 1024 imageRef: 'Template: ubuntu-18.04' customizationSpec: 'cloud-assembly-linux' resourceGroupName: '/Datacenters/Datacenter/vm/deployments'

 Whether to use customization specifications or cloudConfig commands

 If you want the provisioning experience to match what you are currently doing in vSphere, continuing to use customization specifications might be the best approach.
 However, to expand to hybrid or multiple cloud provisioning, a more neutral approach is cloudConfig initialization commands.